Introduction

 This indicates to the system whether or not it should save logs of the errors and exceptions at the application level. | "on" |

-PRIVATE_KEY * |
+PRIVATE_KEY |

-PUBLIC_KEY * |
+PUBLIC_KEY |

-A string containing a hash. | This hash represents a key which can be used to identify the application or to perform encryption/decryption operations. | None |
+This hash is generated automatically by php console setup and represents a key which can be used to identify the application or to perform encryption/decryption operations.

 NOTE